-We provide a comprehensive range of training courses aimed at both Delegates as well as Health and Safety Representatives.
+We provide a comprehensive range of training courses for SDA Delegates each year.

 This course is designed for Health and Safety Representatives who are in their first year of their term or who have not previously attended training.